WebOrigami/docs/src/content/pattern/functionGraph.md

 Having already created explorable implementations of our object and folder representations, it should be fairly quick work to create an explorable implementation of our function representation.

-## Wrap the function with the Explorable interface
+## Wrap a function with the Explorable interface

+To create an explorable function-based graph, we'll need two things: 1) a function that can produce a value for a given key, and 2) an array of keys defining a representative domain over which the function is valid.

 ```{{'js'}}
 /* src/flat/fn.js */